 Though not as prominent in the market, Sony’s officially named SmartWatch is a well-priced smartwatch.
 For people who want something more durable than an off-brand smartwatch, but don’t want to invest in an Apple or Samsung, Sony isn’t a bad alternative.
 Their second generation was rated as IPX5, as well as IPX7.
 We’ll explain why a couple of paragraphs down.

 This is the last of the incremental IP ratings.
 An IPX6-rated watch can take a powerful stream of water from any direction, like say from a high-power hose.
 This type of water resistance would be more than enough for your daily routine and even some more water-intensive activities.
 Still, though, this doesn’t mean the watch should go underwater, necessarily.

-Specialty sports watches like a multi-function bike flashlight/watch (check out Amazon for an example) are often IPX6-rated.
+Specialty sports watches like this a multi-function bike flashlight/watch below are often IPX6-rated.
 This means that if you go riding in extreme conditions with the risk of a sudden downpour, the watch will make it through with you.
 Such watches are suitable for consummate outdoors people.

 Up until this point, the increasing numbers of the IP Code have indicated incremental improvements in water resistance.
 With the IPX7 and IPX8 rating, though, the measurement is slightly different, which is why a watch can be rated both IPX5 and IPX7.

 At this level, the rating is about submersion into water.
 In the case of IPX7, that means submersion up to one meter underwater for up to 30 minutes.
 This measure is just as much about the amount of pressure the watch can withstand as it about its ability to prevent water from penetrating the case.
 It’d be rare to find a good watch that was only rated IPX7.